flybywiresim/docs/docs/pilots-corner/advanced-guides/engines/asu-start.md

 [Crossbleed Engine Start Guide](crossbleed-start.md){.md-button}

+!!! warning "Please Note"
+    Sounds and physical ASU model are not yet implemented.

 ## Procedure

 Before the procedure is started, boarding and refuelling should be completed, with the aircraft closed up and ready for pushback.